ignithor/ARP_assignments/README.md

 #### drone_parameters.json

 The `drone_parameters.json` file provides configuration settings for the drone simulation, including parameters for the drone's physical properties and input controls.
 It allows for easy adjustment and tuning of simulation behavior through a structured JSON format DURING THE SIMULATION.
 So we don't have to recompile to change a parameter unlike the constants in `constant.h`.

+### Remark

+It can happen that there is an error with a broken pipe if you close badly the project...
+It it happens, restart your computer and it will solve the issue :)